Strawberry, Arizona, is a small rural mountain community in the Rim Country about 20 minutes north of Payson.

 Despite that, the drive along Forest Route 613 is beautiful in and of itself, especially in the fall.

-Visit a lavender farm
+Visit a Lavender Farm

 It is hard to imagine that lavender can survive in the desert state of Arizona.